unik-name/docs.unikname.network/docs/security.md

 ### Reverse lookup protection

 The registry is protected against reverse lookup.
-It is not possible to find a @unikname from a value within the registry (e.g. a blockchain public address) because user’s registry does not contain @unik names nor any reference to it, and because the user’s registry is stored off-chain.
+It is not possible to find a @unikname from a value within the registry (e.g. a blockchain public address) because user’s registry does not contain @unik names (explicit value) nor any reference to it, and because the user’s registry is stored off-chain.

 The key field of the database containing values is composed of obfuscated unik-addresses.
 This key is also protected against “rainbow-table” attacks. (see Unlisted Protection here above).